 - Incorporate Doormats & Area Rugs: It is a common misconception that bare floors are cleaner than carpets, when in fact, dust and dirt particles settle on hard surfaces only to get stirred back into the air more easily than floors with carpets, and carried deeper into the home whenever there is activity in the room.
 Placing rugs down in high traffic areas will help trap these particles and keep them in place until it is time to vacuum.

-- Vacuum Upholstery & Carpets: Inbetween professional carpet and upholstery cleaning, carpets and upholstery should be vacuumed at least once a week with a HEPA-filter vacuum to pick up trapped pollen, dust and dirt particles, which settle on soft surfaces and get pushed deeper into the fibers over time.
+- Vacuum Upholstery & Carpets: In between professional carpet and upholstery cleaning, carpets and upholstery should be vacuumed at least once a week with a HEPA-filter vacuum to pick up trapped pollen, dust and dirt particles, which settle on soft surfaces and get pushed deeper into the fibers over time.

 - Replace Blinds: Because blinds are near open windows, they collect a lot of dust and dirt particles and should be wiped down weekly.
 For less maintenance, consider replacing them altogether with window shades.

 Following these tips, combined with regular professional carpet cleanings by Chem-Dry utilizing our HCE process, can be instrumental in reducing symptoms for the 1 in 5 Americans who suffer from allergies and the 24 million Americans with asthma.
-Carpets, area rugs and upholstered furniture help indoor air quality by acting like giant air filters that absorb and trap dirt, allergens and bacteria and prevent them from spreading throughout the home.
+Carpets, area rugs and upholstered furniture help indoor air quality by acting like giant air filters that absorb and trap dirt and dust and prevent them from spreading throughout the home.
 But these areas must be professionally cleaned to remain optimally effective, as indicated by our recent study.